Suvradeep-10/AI-Chatbot/README.md

 An AI chatbot using generative api.<br/>
 streamlit run main.py<br/>
-use this command to run it on localhost or use theis link to use the chatbot from Streamlit cloud Click on the link to use the chatbot- https://deep-ai-chatbot.streamlit.app/
+use the above command to run it on localhost or use the below link to use the chatbot from Streamlit cloud- https://deep-ai-chatbot.streamlit.app/